tjhallum/GPT-3-Q_and_A-Bot/README.md

 # Quick-and-Dirty GPT-3 Q&A Bot

-This is a simple Q&A-style chatbot illustrating how easy it is to access the power of OpenAI's GPT-3 API from applications written in Python.
+This is a simple Q&A-style chatbot illustrating how easy it is to access the power of GPT-3's API from applications written in Python.

 Follow these steps to get it up and running: